\(L^p\) Spaces — Construction & Inequalities

 Verification:

-We verify the three axioms of an equivalence relation.
-A preliminary remark: for measurable \(f, g : \Omega \to \mathbb{F}\), the difference \(f - g\) is measurable (componentwise in the complex case).
-Thus \(\{x : f(x) = g(x)\} = (f - g)^{-1}(\{0\})\); since \(f - g\) is measurable (i.e., the preimage of every Borel set lies in \(\mathcal{F}\)) and \(\{0\} \subset \mathbb{F}\) is closed hence Borel, this preimage is in \(\mathcal{F}\), and so is its complement \(\{x : f(x) \neq g(x)\}\).
+We verify the three axioms of an equivalence relation, beginning with a preliminary remark.
+For measurable \(f, g : \Omega \to \mathbb{F}\), the difference \(f - g\) is measurable (componentwise in the complex case).
+Thus \(\{x : f(x) = g(x)\} = (f - g)^{-1}(\{0\})\).
+Since \(f - g\) is measurable (that is, the preimage of every Borel set lies in \(\mathcal{F}\)) and \(\{0\} \subset \mathbb{F}\) is closed hence Borel, this preimage is in \(\mathcal{F}\), and so is its complement \(\{x : f(x) \neq g(x)\}\).

-Reflexivity: \(\{x : f(x) \neq f(x)\} = \emptyset\), which has measure zero.
+Reflexivity.
+We have \(\{x : f(x) \neq f(x)\} = \emptyset\), which has measure zero.

-Symmetry: The sets \(\{f \neq g\}\) and \(\{g \neq f\}\) are literally equal, so \(f \sim g \iff g \sim f\).
+Symmetry.
+The sets \(\{f \neq g\}\) and \(\{g \neq f\}\) are literally equal, so \(f \sim g \iff g \sim f\).

-Transitivity: Suppose \(f = g\) a.e. and \(g = h\) a.e.
-Let \(N_1 = \{x : f(x) \neq g(x)\}\) and \(N_2 = \{x : g(x) \neq h(x)\}\); both are null by hypothesis and measurable by the preliminary remark (applied to each pair).
+Transitivity.
+Suppose \(f = g\) a.e. and \(g = h\) a.e.
+Let \(N_1 = \{x : f(x) \neq g(x)\}\) and \(N_2 = \{x : g(x) \neq h(x)\}\).
+Both are null by hypothesis and measurable by the preliminary remark (applied to each pair).
 The set \(\{x : f(x) \neq h(x)\}\) is likewise measurable by the remark (applied to \(f\) and \(h\)), and if \(f(x) \neq h(x)\), then either \(f(x) \neq g(x)\) or \(g(x) \neq h(x)\), so \(\{x : f(x) \neq h(x)\} \subseteq N_1 \cup N_2\).
 By monotonicity and subadditivity of \(\mu\), \(\mu(\{x : f(x) \neq h(x)\}) \leq \mu(N_1) + \mu(N_2) = 0\).

 The Formal Definition of \(L^p\)